medialize/ally.js/README.md

 ### master (will become 0.0.2) ###

 * adding [`fix-browser/pointer-focus-input`](http://medialize.github.io/ally.js/examples/fix-pointer-focus-input.html)
+* adding [`dom/active-elements`](http://medialize.github.io/ally.js/examples/active-elements.html) to identify the actually focsued element and its host elements in ShadowDOM
 * adding warning to browser support detection when document does not have focus
 * adding `supports/supports-cache` to store browser compatibility data
 * adding `focus/first` to identify and focus the first `[autofocus]` or non positive tabindex (`[tabindex=1]`) element